kapahnke-iot/pi-setup/README.md

 `sudo wget http://fhem.de/fhem-5.9.deb && sudo dpkg -i fhem-5.9.deb`

+* If the installation was successful remove the install packages `sudo rm fhem-5.9.deb`
+* Set the required access rights for FHEM:
+   * cd /opt
+   * sudo chmod -R a+w fhem
+   * sudo usermod -a -G tty pi && sudo usermod -a -G tty fhem
+   * sudo adduser fhem gpio
+   * sudo reboot

-If the installation was successful you can use the FHEM web interface at i.e.  `http:192.168.178.84:8083`.
+* Now you can use the FHEM web interface at i.e.  `http:192.168.178.84:8083`.
 Be aware that the IP-address of your Raspberry depends on your network setup!

 **The following section is under construction!!**